brynpickering/wind-spores/README.md

 ## Getting ready

+The repository relies on the [`solar-and-wind-potentials`](https://github.com/calliope-project/solar-and-wind-potentials) submodule.
+Use this command to clone including the submodule:

+    git clone --recurse-submodules git@github.com:brynpickering/wind-spores.git

+Or, if you have already cloned the repository, first run:

+    git submodule update --init --recursive

 You need [conda](https://conda.io/docs/index.html) to run the analysis.
 Using conda, you can create a conda environment from within you can run it:

     conda env create -f environment.yaml